Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] a list of impediments and priorities
 - [ ] a report to the Product Owner of stories ready to be accepted

 #### Q114.
-Which statement about the actor in a user story can be true?

-- [ ] There must be multiple personas for each actor.
-- [ ] The actor does not have to be a specified role in the solution.
-- [ ] The system cannot be the actor.
-- [x] The actor can be the system itself.

-[Reference](https://tcagley.wordpress.com/2015/03/31/the-difference-between-a-persona-and-an-actor/) Actors can be a person, group, or system(s).

-#### Q115.
 In Agile, which of the following options is a high priority?

 - [ ] Comprehensive documentation
 - [ ] Processes and tools